This policy applies to all departments within Norfolk County Council.

-Stage 3 complaints are considered at Managing Director level.
+Stage 3 complaints are considered at Head of Paid Service level.

 This stage is used for: “those complaints that could not be resolved to the customer’s satisfaction at Stage 2 and which merit further review or investigation”.
-The Customer Service Complaints Manager, on behalf of and in agreement with the Managing Director, will review the case and decide whether any additional action should be undertaken by the County Council, including further investigation by an external investigator, or independent Chief Officer not previously involved.
+The complaints service manager, on behalf of and in agreement with the Head of Paid Service, will review the case and decide whether any additional action should be undertaken by the County Council, including further investigation by an external investigator, or independent Chief Officer not previously involved.

-Where the Managing Director decides that no further action is necessary, and the complainant remains dissatisfied, they may be directed to the Local Government Ombudsman.
+Where the Head of Paid Service decides that no further action is necessary, and the complainant remains dissatisfied, they may be directed to the Local Government and Social Care Ombudsman (LGSCO).

-The Managing Director’s decision will be the final response from the County Council direct to the complainant.
+The Head of Paid Service's decision will be the final response from the County Council direct to the complainant.

-When appropriate, mediation will be offered at each stage within the complaints process as an alternative dispute resolution process and before the complaint is escalated to a higher stage within the complaints procedure.
+When appropriate, mediation or a restorative meeting will be offered at each stage within the complaints process as an alternative dispute resolution process and before the complaint is escalated to a higher stage within the complaints procedure.

-When mediation is agreed, the complaints process will be put on hold and will only resume in the event that the mediation process does not resolve matters.
+When mediation or a restorative approach is agreed, the complaints process will be put on hold and will only resume in the event that the mediation or restorative process does not resolve matters.